r-ush/yugen-landing/README.md

 - Actions on google support for instant access on assistant and smart home devices.
 - Integration of services like Zoom and other bots for a quick access bar.
 - Giving the user a personalized environment using smart home lighting to have a mental effect of a Pomodoro timer.
-- Integrating more user metrics for teams to evauluate performance of its members.
+- Integrating more user metrics for teams to evaluate the performance of its members.

 ## How it works